puritys/nodejs-phplike/README.md

 Chinese Readme: https://github.com/puritys/nodejs-phplike/wiki/%E4%B8%AD%E6%96%87%E7%89%88-Readme

-This project's purpose is to implement some useful php function for node.js or io.js.
+This project's purpose is to implement some useful PHP functions for Node.js or Io.js.

 Second, Node.js is a event-driven language and it's method usually use asynchronous IO.
 Asynchronous IO is not a bad way for any web system.
 But somethings, we want to make code be readable and easier. phplike support many synchroous functions for Node.js.